Giuseppe & Gaetano Friscia's Ancestors

 ~< Back to Chart >~

-Six St. Michele baptism records have been found for the children of Nunzio and Jacoba La Rocca as follows — Calogero was baptized May 13, 1617; Catherina was born on January 31, 1623, and baptized the next day; Rosalea Vincenza was born and baptized on October 31, 1625; Giuseppe Filippo was born and baptized as Joseph Pho on May 15, 1627; Checna Maria was born and baptized on September 27, 1632; and Giovanna, who was born and baptized as Joanna Isabella on July 6, 1638.
+Seven St. Michele baptism records have been found for the children of Nunzio and Jacoba La Rocca as follows — Calogero was baptized May 13, 1617; Catherina was born on January 31, 1623, and baptized the next day; Rosalea Vincenza was born and baptized on October 31, 1625; Giuseppe Filippo was born and baptized as Joseph Pho on May 15, 1627; Caterina was born and baptized as Chat’na Maria on September 27, 1632; Filippo was born and baptized as Pho Mattei on February 24, 1635; and Giovanna, who was born and baptized as Joanna Isabella on July 6, 1638.
+There was at least one other child who was probably born in the almost 6 year gap between the first and second child listed here.
+Antonina who on August 9, 1637, married Gaspar Sanfilippo the son of ancestors Calogero and Margarita Sanfilippo.

 ~<^>~

-On March 29, 1637, in Sciacca, the younger Antonino entered into a notarial marriage contract with Maria Piluffo.
+On March 29, 1637, in Sciacca, Antonino entered into a notarial marriage contract with Maria Piluffo.
 She was also born in Sciacca and baptized in the St Michele church parish as Maria Barbara, on March 8, 1618, the daughter of Leonora (surname unknown) and her husband Benedetto Piluffo.
-(Mouse over and click on her Latin baptism record image middle right to enlarge it in a new window or tab.)
+(Mouse over and click on her Latin baptism record middle right to enlarge it in a new window or tab.)
 A few weeks later on April 13th, 14th and 19th church banns were read for 31 year-old Antonino to marry 19 year-old Maria.
 They were married the day after the last banns were read on April 20th at the St. Michele church.
 (Mouse over and click on their Latin church marriage image upper left to enlarge it in a new window or tab.)
+On their marriage record he is listed as a widower, but does not mention Vita’s name.

-Seven St. Michele baptism records have been found for the children of Antonino & Maria Perricune as follows — Didacus Benedictus was born on the evening of February 24, 1638, and baptized the next day with the middle name of his maternal grandfather; Paolo was born and baptized as Paulus Calogerius on February 15, 1640; ancestor Antonina, being the eldest daughter was named after her paternal grandmother; Domenico was born on the evening of October 8, 1645, and baptized the next day as Dominicus Vitus Joachimus; Calogero was born and baptized on the morning of October 15, 1649, as Calogus Joannes; Vita Accursia was born on September 26, 1653, and baptized the next day;and Simon, who was born and baptized as Simon Stefano Honofrius on the evening of October 28, 1658.
+Seven St. Michele baptism records have been found for the children of Antonino & Maria Perricune as follows — Didacus Benedictus was born on the evening of February 24, 1638, and baptized the next day with the middle name of his maternal grandfather; Paolo was born and baptized as Paulus Calogerius on February 15, 1640, and married Francesca Porcello in 1677; ancestor Antonina, being the eldest daughter was named after her paternal grandmother; Domenico was born on the evening of October 8, 1645, and baptized the next day as Dominicus Vitus Joachimus; Calogero was born and baptized on the morning of October 15, 1649, as Calogus Joannes; Vita Accursia was born on September 26, 1653, and baptized the next day; and Simon, who was born and baptized as Simon Stefano Honofrius on the evening of October 28, 1658.

+It is documented that Antonino was deceased, but Maria was still alive when their son Paolo was married on October 18, 1677.
 Antonino died and was buried in the St. Maria de Monte Carmelo cemetery on December 29, 1675.
-(Mouse over and click on his Latin burial record image lower right to enlarge it in a new window or tab.)
+(Mouse over and click on his Latin burial record lower right to enlarge it in a new window or tab.)
 His St. Michele burial record lists him as Antoninus Pirricuni 70 years old, which was his correct age.
 Maria lived more than 15 years after her husband died and never remarried.
 She died and was buried in the Convent of St. Augustino cemetery outside the city on May 30, 1691.
 Her mother church burial record states she was the wife of the deceased Antonini Perricone and was 70 years old when she died, which is close to her actual age of 73.
-(Mouse over and click on her Latin burial record image lower left to enlarge it in a new window or tab.)
+(Mouse over and click on her Latin burial record lower left to enlarge it in a new window or tab.)
 For now, that is all we known about Antonino and Maria.

 ~< Back to Chart >~